oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn03.md

 of the *JSON Abstract Data Notation* [[JADN Specification](#jadn-v10)] information modeling language in the creation and use of IMs.

+JADN is a simple standard language for specifying strong typing of messages and other data structures using Unified Modeling Language (UML) DataTypes.
+It establishes information equivalence (i.e., consistency of meaning) across multiple serialization options to enhance interoperability between systems and among systems of systems and type definition options that enable addressing a broad range of information modeling needs.

 ## 1.1 Background: Motivation for JADN

 Information is *what* needs to be communicated between applications (i.e.,